 Ahead of booking your Assessment Consultation, we advise you read this article to find out more about what to expect and how to prepare for your session.

-Your Assessment Consultation will be delivered by one of our Accredited Trainers or External Consultants.
+Your Assessment Consultation will be delivered by one of our Customer Education Specialists or External Consultants.
 These people specialise in training on assessments and either have a background of working in schools as a teacher or SLT member, or experience in training school’s on data and systems relating to Assessments.

-The consultation will be booked for 3 hours initially.
-Within this time your consultant will demonstrate some of the key features of Arbor Assessments (especially areas which may differ most from your current assessment system).
+Within this time your Customer Education Specialist will demonstrate some of the key features of Arbor Assessments (especially areas which may differ most from your current assessment system).
 They will then work with you through a questionnaire developed to identify your needs as a school/trust in order to create a clear training and setup plan for you.

 Assessment Consultations work best when the right people are on the call/ in the meeting.
 The most important person to join the consultation is the decision maker - this could be a Head Teacher, Trust CEO or Member of SLT in charge of data and curriculums.
 Moving systems is a great time to review current policies and make amendments and because the way you do things currently may need to be tweaked to work effectively in Arbor as no two assessment systems are the same.